 A vibrant, seaside city and popular tourist destination, Myrtle Beach is a busy place!
 As the largest city in Horry County and the second-fastest growing metropolitan area in the nation, we have seen as many as 12,000 new residents move to the area every year for the last 10 years.
 Retirees are drawn to the beautiful beaches, top-notch golf courses, and outstanding medical facilities, including the Grand Strand Medical Center and McLeod Seacoast Hospital.
 In the peak tourist season, our numbers swell even more as hotels, condos, and beachfront houses fill with visitors.
 Residents and tourists alike cruise Ocean Boulevard in their cars, adding to the congestion and risk of accidents.
-As personal injury attorneys based in Columbia, South Carolina, we are proud to serve victims of car accidents—especially those injured by a drunk driver—in Myrtle Beach and along the entire Grand Strand.
+As South Carolina injury attorneys, we are proud to serve victims of car accidents—especially those injured by a drunk driver—in Myrtle Beach and along the entire Grand Strand.

 Drunk Drivers Are a Common Cause of Car Accidents in Myrtle Beach

 Traffic in Myrtle Beach is heavy year-round, especially on Kings Highway and 17 Bypass as visitors and residents go to and from the beach, to the Coastal Grand Mall and Tanger Outlets, and to the bars and restaurants along the strip.
 One downside to the popularity of Myrtle Beach as a vacation destination is the abundance of alcohol consumption going on 24/7.
 Whether enjoying a cooler full of drinks on the beach or hopping from bar to bar along the strip, too many people are in a vacation state of mind and forget about the dangers of drinking and driving.
 When intoxicated drivers get behind the wheel in Myrtle Beach, they frequently cause serious accidents by: